dmitry-ivanov/laravel-helper-functions/README.md

 #### `multiarray_sort_by()`

-Sort the multidimensional array by few fields:
+Sort the multidimensional array by several fields:

 ```php
 $array = [